vasily-kartashov/vasily-kartashov.github.io/_posts/2017-07-16-command-resource.md

     CLI Request -> Validation                    -> |         | -> Output
                                                     +---------+

-So the questionof reuse boils down to this one box in the middle.
-The interface of the box should be the common denominator and output should be understandable by all possible clients of this box.

-The easiest interface one can think of is the `Symfony\Component\Console\Command\Command` as in
+To reuse code across these different types of resources, the interface should be the common denominator, and the output should be understandable by all possible clients of this interface.
+One possible interface is the Symfony\Component\Console\Command\Command, which can be extended to operate on the psr/http-message interfaces as well.
+For example:

 ```
 protected function execute(